Budget 2020 | Homebuyers want stressed fund to include networth negative non-RERA projects

 “The government over the last three years has continued to provide sops to the sector but despite all the measures the segment is still not looking up.
 It needs to inject strong confidence building measures.
 Completion of stressed projects is expected to improve homebuyers' sentiment and boost demand.
 Any further delays will result in a domino effect and add more stressed projects,” he added.

-Homebuyers have also proposed that the principal repayment of housing loan be separated from the overall limit of Rs 1.5 lakh under Section 80C.
+Homebuyers have also proposed that the principal repayment on a housing loan be separated from the overall limit of Rs 1.5 lakh under Section 80C.
 “The amount -- Rs 1,50,000 -- set aside as principal repayment of home loan, which currently qualifies under Section 80C of Income Tax Act, should be brought under a different provision and not clubbed with 80C,” a homebuyers said.

 The law offers a deduction for repayment of the principal amount for a home loan taken for purchase or construction of a residential house property u/s 80C.